FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/working_efficiently_with_jupyter_lab.md

 At the point where you create custom modules, things get trickier.
 By default Python will only allow you to import modules that are installed in your environment or in your current working directory.
 Due to this behaviour many people start creating their custom modules in the directory holding their notebook.
 Since JupyterLab is nice enough to set the current working directory to the directory containing you notebook everything is fine at the beginning.
 But as the number of notebooks that share common functionality imported from modules grow, the single directory containing notebooks and modules will get messier as you go.
 The obvious split of notebooks and modules into different folders or even organizing your notebooks into different folders will not work with this approach since then your imports fail.

 This observation brings us to one of the most important best practices: **develop your code as a Python package**.
-A Python package will allow you to keep structure your code nicely over several modules and even subpackages, you can easily create unit tests and the best part of it is that distributing and sharing it with your colleagues comes for free. *But creating a Python package is so much overhead; surely it's not worth this small little analysis I will complete in half a day anyway and then forget about it*, I hear you say.
+A Python package will allow you to structure your code nicely over several modules and even subpackages, you can easily create unit tests and the best part of it is that distributing and sharing it with your colleagues comes for free. *But creating a Python package is so much overhead; surely it's not worth this small little analysis I will complete in half a day anyway and then forget about it*, I hear you say.
 Well, how often is this actually true?
 Things always start out small but then get bigger and messier if you don't adhere to a certain structure right from the start.
 About half a year later then, your boss will ask you about that specific analysis you did back then and if you could repeat it with the new data and some additional KPIs.
 But more importantly coming back to he first part of your comment, if you know how, it's no overhead at all!

 ### 1. Develop your code in a Python Package